Skip to content

 The Law School also offers coordinated programs with the Harvard Graduate School of Arts and Sciences (J.D./Ph.D. and J.D./M.A.) in many fields.

-For questions regarding joint degree programs, please contact April Pettit, Assistant Director of Academic Affairs.
 For those interested in combining a legal education with advanced training in a field in which a joint degree is not offered, we offer a number of concurrent degree opportunities with other graduate schools.

-• Can I visit the Law School?
+• Can I visit Harvard Law School?

 • Are campus tours offered?

 Yes.
 On-campus information session attendees will have the opportunity to participate in a guided HLS campus tour after a brief presentation and question and answer session.
-To see upcoming events and to register, please visit our Admissions Events page.
+To see upcoming events and to register, please visit our Connect with Admissions Events page.